baneslab/iScanVCFMerge/README.md

 ## What's new in version 1.1?
 - Bugs fixed to properly handle some multi-allelic sites.
-- The reference population VCF file must now be bgzipped and indexed with tabix.
+- The reference population VCF file must now be [bgzipped and indexed with tabix](https://www.biostars.org/p/59492/).
 This requirement does not apply to the iScan VCF file, which can either be uncompressed or gzip compressed.
 - In the prior version, the complete reference population VCF file was read into memory before the relevant records were pulled.
 This caused issues for some users handling enormous reference VCF files.
-In this version, we use the [Pysam](https://github.com/pysam-developers/pysam) library's lightweight wrapper of the [htslib C-API](http://www.ncbi.nlm.nih.gov/pubmed/19505943), to pull only the relevant records in the first place.
+In this version, we use the [Pysam](https://github.com/pysam-developers/pysam) library's lightweight wrapper of the [htslib C-API](http://www.ncbi.nlm.nih.gov/pubmed/19505943) to pull only the relevant records in the first place.
 The script should now run near-instantaneously, irrespective of input file size.

 ## Installation